NoCode-NoLife/Melia/README.md

 State of Development
 -----------------------------------------------------------------------------
-Unfortunately, Melia hasn't been in active development for years, though there's been some recent activity again.
-At the current time, Melia is mostly compatible to the latest version of iToS again, you're very welcome to work on Melia, make pull requests, and ask questions on the chat at any time.
-However, don't expect much outside of some base features yet.
+After years of inactivity, Melia is currently in semi-active development again.
+The server is functional and it's compatible with the latest iToS client, but the server can't be called "playable" yet, as many features and especially the content are still missing.

-The features that are currently working are the following:
+The major features that are currently working are as follows.

-- Login Server
+**Login Server**
-  - [x] Character management
+- Character management (creation, deletion, etc.)

-- Channel Server
+**Channel Server**
-  - [x] Getting in-game
+- Chat
-  - [x] Chat
+- Inventory management (managing items, equipping, etc.)
-  - [x] Inventory management
+- Stats
-  - [x] Equipment
+- Skills
-  - [ ] Stats
+  - Distrbution of skill points
-  - [x] Skill list
+  - Basic and experimental combat
-  - [x] Very basic test melee combat
+  - Basic and experimental support for selected skills
-  - [x] NPC dialog
+- NPC dialogues
-  - [ ] NPC shops
+- NPC shops
-  - [x] Monster spawning via script
+- Monster spawns

 Requirements
 -----------------------------------------------------------------------------